Sarasota Museums: a Ringling Art Legacy Beyond the Big Top

 The Ringling History

 John Ringling was once one of America’s richest men -- as well as one of five brothers who created the Ringling Bros.
 Circus.
-Eventually acquiring Barnum & Bailey, the brothers became the Ringling Bros. and Barnum & Bailey circus that we know of, today.
+The brothers eventually acquired Barnum & Bailey, and became the Ringling Bros. and Barnum & Bailey circus.

 One of Florida’s top tourist cities would beg to differ...

 Home to America’s best beach and key Ringling history, Sarasota keeps the Ringling vision alive across 66 acres of meticulously manicured gardens, museums, and some of the state’s most acclaimed attractions -- including the Original Circus museum and a 44,000-piece figurine depiction of the tented circus’ Golden Age.

 The John and Mable Ringling Museum of Art